Cutting order for whole lamb

 - send an email to [email protected] to reserve a lamb and to request a cutting order.
 Note that we anticipate selling out by late October.

 A 100-lb lamb (live weight) will typically yield close to 50 lb of meat (the so-called “hanging weight”).
 This might include two legs (whole or cut in half; butterflied, bone-in, or boned and rolled); one shoulder roast and four packages of shoulder chops; 14 1¼” loin chops and 16 1¼” rib chops, more if you elect thinner chops; 4 (two packages) of lamb shanks; two packages of lamb spareribs, and four pounds of ground lamb.
 The yield of ground lamb is greater if you prefer to have shoulders, shanks, and spareribs as ground lamb.
 You might prefer to receive some or all of the rib chops as rack of lamb instead of as rib chops.
 If you wish, you can also obtain offal (lamb heart, kidneys, and liver), along with lamb bones for soup.
-A detailed breakdown of the number and sorts of cuts you might expect from a whole lamb is available here.
+A detailed breakdown of the number and sorts of cuts you might expect from a whole lamb, showing a breakdown of total costs, is available here.

 You may find that you’re not familiar with how to cook some of these cuts.
 We are always happy to provide you with healthy and delicious recipes!